 The implication is that data is too extensive to be queried and moved into another resource for analysis, so the analysis program is instead distributed to the data-holding resources, with only the results being aggregated on a remote resource.
-This concept of data locality is actually a critical aspect of parallel data architectures.
+This concept of data locality is actually a critical aspect of parallel data architectures and further evidence of how Big Data diverges from a traditional or unexamined data life cycle model or paradigm.
 Additional system concepts are the interoperability (ability for tools to work together), reusability (ability to apply tools from one domain to another), and extendibility (ability to add or modify existing tools for new domains).
 These system concepts are not specific to Big Data, but their presence in Big Data can be understood in the examination of a Big Data reference architecture, which is discussed in NIST Big Data Interoperability Framework: Volume 6, Reference Architecture of this series.
+The growing need for Interoperability in Big Data can be seen as evidence that in Big Data interoperability means inclusion and creates special problems for the Framework metaphor.
+It is not clear how the limits of inclusion are determined if at all in Big Data.

 Additional concepts used in reference to the term Big Data refer to changes in analytics, which will be discussed in Section 2.2.
 A number of other terms (particularly terms starting with the letter V) are also used, several of which refer to the data science process or its benefit, instead of new Big Data characteristics.
-Some of these additional terms include veracity (i.e., accuracy of the data), value (i.e., value of the analytics to the organization), volatility (i.e., tendency for data structures to change over time), and validity (i.e., appropriateness of the data for its intended use).
+Some of these additional terms include veracity (i.e., accuracy of the data), value (i.e., value of the analytics individuals, organizations and public welfare), volatility (i.e., tendency for data structures to change over time), and validity (i.e., appropriateness of the data for its intended use).
 While these characteristics and othersincluding quality control, metadata, and data provenancelong pre-dated Big Data, their impact is still important in Big Data systems.
 Several of these terms are discussed with respect to Big Data analytics in Section 3.4.

 Essentially, Big Data refers to the extensibility of data repositories and data processing across resources working in parallel, in the same way the compute-intensive simulation community embraced massively parallel processing two decades ago.
-By working out methods for communication among resources, the same scaling is now available to data-intensive applications.
+By working out methods for communication among resources including uncertainty metrics, the same scaling is now available to data-intensive applications.

 Data Science Definitions

 In its purest form, data science is the fourth paradigm of science, following theory, experiment, and computational science.
 The fourth paradigm is a term coined by Dr. Jim Gray in 2007.
 It refers to the conduct of data analysis as an empirical science, learning directly from data itself.
 Data science as a paradigm would refer to the formulation of a hypothesis, the collection of the data—new or pre-existing—to address the hypothesis, and the analytical confirmation or denial of the hypothesis (or the determination that additional information or study is needed.)
-In many data science projects, the raw data is browsed first, which informs a hypothesis, which is then investigated.
+In many data science projects, the data stored in the form in which it was created is browsed first thought about or analyzed first, which informs a hypothesis, which is then investigated.
 As in any experimental science, the end result could be that the original hypothesis itself needs to be reformulated.
 The key concept is that data science is an empirical science, performing the scientific process directly on the data.
-Note that the hypothesis may be driven by a business need, or can be the restatement of a business need in terms of a technical hypothesis.
+Note that the hypothesis may be driven by a business need, public welfare need or it can be the restatement of a business or public welfare need in terms of a technical hypothesis.